 - knowing how to be an active citizen at all three levels of government

 Studies show that the better a young person’s civic literacy, the more likely they are to vote.
-Young people can even benefit by having conversations about politics with friends, teachers and family.
-That could have an impact on voter turnout, too.
-Even if students are not studying civics in school, encouraging them to talk to people about the issues that matter to them can help!
+Young people can even benefit from having conversations about politics with friends, teachers and family.
+That can have an impact on voter turnout, too.
+Even if students are not studying civics in school, it can help to encourage them to talk to people about the issues that matter to them!

 Check it out: Looking for teaching tools on citizenship and democracy?
 Here’s a good place to start.